Raiden18/RevolutTestApp/README.md

 On the other hand, presentation layer was devided into several moduels in order to support features that can be independed on each other.

-This app follows Clean Architecture approach as well.
+The app follows Clean Architecture approach as well.
 Full UML diagram you can see bellow.
-This diagram shows dependencies of modules.
-You can see that there are no acycling dependencies between modules.
+The diagram shows dependencies of modules.
+You can see that there are no acycling dependencies.

 <img src="https://github.com/Raiden18/RevolutTestApp/blob/master/modules_dependency_diagram.PNG" data-canonical-src="https://github.com/Raiden18/RevolutTestApp/blob/master/modules_dependency_diagram.PNG" width="400" height="450" />